Adult Antiretroviral Guidelines

 • No food requirement

-• Shorter-term clinical experience than with EFV and RPV.
+• Shorter-term clinical experience than with RPV.

 • Potential for CYP450 drug interactions (see Tables 24b25a and 25b).